-The LL.M. in the American Legal System is not specifically designed for U.S. bar examination preparation; however, after graduation from the program, many of our students sit for the New York bar exam.
+The LL.M. in the American Legal System is not specifically designed for U.S. bar examination preparation; however, after graduation from the program, many of our students sit for the New York or other state bar exams.
 We urge students who are interested in taking a U.S. bar exam to review the Comprehensive Guide to Bar Admission Requirements, which lists the bar eligibility requirements for the 50 states and the District of Columbia.
 This guide is published by the National Conference of Bar Examiners.

 Bar Examination Preparation Classes

-Although the cost of taking a bar prep course is expensive, they are well worth the money!
-We have found over the past few years that students who choose to save the money and study on their own, usually don’t pass the examination, while those who take the course, do much better.
+Although the cost of taking a bar prep course is expensive, they are usually well worth the money.
+We have found over the past few years that students who choose to save the money and study on their own, usually do not pass the examination, while those who take the course, do much better.